rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

-* Open Graph and Twitter meta tags have ben used in the head of each page to control how the URL is displayed when shared on social media.
+* Open Graph and Twitter meta tags have been used in the head of each page to control how the URL is displayed when shared on social media.
 They make content more eye catching in social media feeds, tell people what the content is at a glance and can also increase your brand visibility through searches.
 I learnt about them through this [article](https://ahrefs.com/blog/open-graph-meta-tags/).
 Below is an image of how the site is displayed on social media feeds:

 <br>